mgmeiner/vue-balloons/README.md

 # vue-balloons

-**vue-ballons** is a small vue-component which transforms text to flying ballons on hover using only css animations.
+**vue-ballons** is a small vue-component which transforms text to flying ballons on hover using css animations.

-I made this as a small demonstration of [VueJS](https://vuejs.org) and for a easteregg in my company
+I made this for a small demonstration of [Vue.js](https://vuejs.org) and for a easteregg in my company